 Here’s how you can access the decentralized web today.

 Browsers with native support

 There are at least six browsers with native support for ENS+IPFS websites.
 That means you can just type “vitalik.eth/” into the URL bar and it should work without special extensions.

 If you are using Chrome, Firefox, Edge, or the Tor Browser on desktop, you can add support with the MetaMask browser extension.
 MetaMask turns your ordinary browser into a Web3 browser capable of interacting with Ethereum dapps.

 Many people in the blockchain space already have MetaMask added to their browser but may not know that it makes your browser support decentralized websites.
 So if you have MetaMask, try going to “almonit.eth/” right now and watch the magic happen.

 But what if you don’t have any of the browsers above and don’t have MetaMask?
 We’ve still got you covered.

-In any normal browser, you can simply append “.LINK” to the end of a .ETH name, and it will load like a normal website.
-So, for example, you can go to almonit.eth.link.
+In any normal browser, you can simply append “.LINK” or “.LIMO” to the end of a .ETH name, and it will load like a normal website.
+So, for example, you can go to esteroids.eth.limo.

 What is there to see?

 Lots!
-The best place to start exploring is the Almonit decentralized website directory.
+The best place to start exploring is one of the decentralized website directories like Esteroids.